Most people have heard of the traditional types of mattress (innerspring, latex, memory foam, etc.), but what about pillowtop mattresses?

 This layer is usually made from memory foam or latex and is designed to give you additional comfort when sleeping.

-The great thing about pillow top mattresses is that they can be incredibly comfortable if you dislike traditional mattresses' feel.
+The main advantage of pillowtop mattresses is that they can be incredibly comfortable if you dislike traditional mattresses' feel.

-They can also provide extra support if you suffer from back pain, as the cushioning at the top helps to reduce pressure points in your body.
+They also provide extra support, which can sometimes help if you suffer from back pain.
+This is because the extra cushioning at the top helps to reduce pressure points in your body.

-You can flip a pillow top mattress.
-But it's not usually a good idea for several reasons:
+You can flip a pillowtop mattress in theory, but it's not usually a good idea.

-Some brands feature a firm layer on one side and a soft layer on the other.
+Some brands feature a firmer layer on one side and a softer layer on the other.

 These mattresses are an excellent choice if you're unsure what firmness you need (or for a bed in a guest room that many people with different sleep styles and needs will use).